 This dish was featured in the winter section of Gerechten van de Heerlijkheid cookbook, and makes for a fine starter on any Christmas menu.
 The recipe has been translated and adapted for this site and published here with the permission of the publisher.

-- 1 wheel of camembert (about 8 oz/250 g, cut into 8 wedges)
+1 wheel of camembert, about 8 ounces/250 grams cut into 8 wedges

-- 3 tbsp all-purpose flour
+3 tablespoons all-purpose flour

-- 1/2 cup dried bread crumbs
+1/2 cup dried breadcrumbs

-- Sunflower oil for deep frying
+Sunflower oil, for frying

-- Take the camembert out of the refrigerator.
+Take the camembert out of the refrigerator.
 Season the flour with the salt, pepper and oregano.

-Set out three soup bowls: one with seasoned flour, another with beaten egg, and the third with bread crumbs.
-Dredge the cheese in the flour, followed by the beaten egg and finally the bread crumbs.
+Set out three soup bowls: one with seasoned flour, another with beaten egg, and the third with breadcrumbs.
+Dredge the cheese in the flour, followed by the beaten egg and finally the breadcrumbs.
 Make sure that the wedges are evenly coated.

-- Heat sunflower oil to 356 F (180 C) in a deep fat fryer.
+Heat sunflower oil to 356 F (180 C) in a deep fat fryer.
 Set out a plate covered with kitchen paper.

-- Fry the cheese (in batches) for 3 to 4 minutes and allow to drain on the kitchen paper.
+Fry the cheese (in batches) for 3 to 4 minutes and allow to drain on the kitchen paper.
 Sprinkle with the finely chopped thyme and serve immediately with a cranberry sauce dip.

-This dish can be served as a starter or as an appetizer with a glass of full-bodied red wine.
+- This dish can be served as a starter or as an appetizer with a glass of full-bodied red wine.

-Deep-fried camembert is also good with rhubarb-mustard chutney.
+- Deep-fried camembert is also good with rhubarb-mustard chutney.

-If you don't have a deep fat fryer, you can use a soup pot or wok to fry the cheese.
+- If you don't have a deep fat fryer, you can use a soup pot or wok to fry the cheese.
 To check whether the oil is at the right temperature, stand the handle of a wooden spoon in the oil.
 When little bubbles form around the base, the oil is hot enough.